klauern/bump/README.md

 ## Disclaimer

-The `version-bumper` is provided "as is", without warranty of any kind.
+The `bump` is provided "as is", without warranty of any kind.
 Use at your own risk.